 Following Garman et al. (2016), our overall CBDC design is based on a two-tiered approach that supports both fully private and transparent CBDC payments.
-On the transparent side, the CBDC is distributed to end-user via PSPs - i.e., we use a intermediated model - and access is linked to an identity - i.e., we use an account-based model.
+On the transparent side, the CBDC is distributed to users via PSPs - i.e., we use an intermediated model - and access is linked to an identity - i.e., we use an account-based model.
 Transaction data is stored in a centralized ledger.
 However, our system could also accommodate a distributed ledger.
 The disadvantage of a distributed ledger is that it may introduce challenges regarding performance, and privacy issues may arise when storing transaction- or account-related information on the transparent side.
 Thus, modifications, such as storing only PSPs' balances in an obfuscated way, may be necessary on the transparent side.
 In general, the transparent side is flexible to implement central bank-specific designs, e.g., introducing a maximum limit on transactions in general or using a direct instead of an intermediated model.

-We propose an account-based model that allows to funnel all of a user's transactions into one single account, which has many similarities to the approaches by Garman et al. (2016) and Bontekoe (2020).
-In our system, users maintain their accounting privately, and a transaction corresponds to updating their private account and sending a ZKP that proves that the transaction's expected policies have been met to the central bank.
+We propose an account-based model that allows the funnelling of all of a user's transactions into one single account, which has many similarities to the approaches by Garman et al. (2016) and Bontekoe (2020).
+Recently, the security of an account-based approach in combination with ZKPs has been studied in more depth also in Wüst, Kostiainen, and Capkun (2021), including several improvements in terms of performance.
+Yet, none of these publications incorporates a connection to digital identity management, which - as we will discuss later - is likely indispensable to address some of the challenges related to sharing access to the privacy pool.
+In our system, users maintain their accounting privately, and a transaction corresponds to updating their private account and sending a ZKP that proves to the central bank that the transaction's expected policies have been met.
 The transaction amount then essentially corresponds to the delta, i.e., the difference of the previous and the new account states' balances.
 In essence, users store and manage their own accounts and prove the correctness of their local accounting to the operator of the ledger, i.e., the central bank.